LisichkinAlexander/mssql2postgre/README.md

     Ease of configuration - all the parameters required for migration should be put in one single json file.
     Ability to transfer only a data (in case of an existing database).

+KEY FEATURES

+	Ease of use - the only thing needed to run this script is the Python Script support MS SQL user-defined data types

 SYSTEM REQUIREMENTS

     Python 3.10 or above